ElementAstro/atom-docs/src/content/docs/en/async/promise.md

 ## PromiseCancelledException

-A custom exception class that is thrown when operations are attempted on a cancelled promise.
+A custom exception class thrown when operations are attempted on a cancelled promise, ensuring precise error propagation in asynchronous flows.

 ```cpp
 class PromiseCancelledException : public atom::error::RuntimeError {